 No matter what, there are always going to be those in your organization who communicate culture better than others.
 Divide training tasks among these employees so that the new hire can get to know the culture and team at the same time.

 To ensure that your new hire is comfortable and finding their way, show that you trust them by asking them to give a presentation at the end of their first day or week.
 Nothing too stressful or demanding, just a quick and fun way for you to make sure they understand the company culture.

 Good workplace culture is one of the most important aspects of a job.
 New employees are going to be inspecting your culture in their first few days and weeks of work to make sure you are a good fit for them long-term.

 Communicating a strong, supportive, and inviting company culture is the best way to solidify any new hire’s choice to work with your organization and make them beam with pride to be part of your team!

-If you have questions or would like more information, I’d be happy to help.
-Please send us an email, and my team will get in touch with you!
+If you have questions or would like more information, we’d be happy to help.
+Please send us an email, and someone from the team will get in touch with you!